Triangulated categories of mixed motives: Localization and the universal derived example

 \subsection{Generalized derived premotivic categories}

-\begin{ex} Let $t$ be a system of topologies on $\sft$.
-For a scheme $S$, we denote by $\sh t {\sft_S}$ the category of sheaves of abelian groups on $\sft_S$ for the topology $t_S$.
+\begin{ex} Let $t$ be a $\sft$-admissible topology.
+For a scheme $S$, we denote by $\sh t {\sft/S}$ the category of sheaves of abelian groups on $\sft/S$ for the topology $t_S$.
 For an $S$-scheme of finite type $X$, we let $\urepx t S X$ be the free t-sheaf of $\Rc$-modules represented by $X$.
-Recall $\sh t {\sft}$ is a generalized abelian premotivic category (see \ref{ex:abelian_premotivic_sheaves}). \\ Let $\rho:\sm_S \rightarrow \sft/S$ be the obvious inclusion functor.
+Recall $\sh t {\sft}$ is a generalized abelian premotivic category (see \ref{ex:abelian_premotivic_sheaves}). \\ Let $\rho:\sm/S \rightarrow \sft/S$ be the obvious inclusion functor and let us denote by $t_S$ the initial topology on $\sm/S$ such that $\rho$ is continuous.
 Then it induces (\textit{cf.} \cite[IV, 4.10]{SGA4}) a sequence of adjoint functors

 and we checked easily that this induces an enlargement of abelian premotivic categories:

 \end{ex}

 \begin{rem} Note that for any scheme $S$, the abelian category $\sh t {\sm/S}$ can be described as the Gabriel quotient of the abelian category $\sh t {\sft/S}$ with respect to the sheaves $\underline{F\!\!}\;$ over $\sft/S$ such that $\rho^*(\underline{F\!\!}\;)=0$.